Skip to main content

 What is a redress number?

-Much like other travel identification numbers assigned by the government, a redress number is designed to expedite the border security process.
+Much like other travel identification numbers assigned by the government, a redress number is designed to help expedite the border security process.

 Redress numbers are issued by the Department of Homeland Security to individuals who have previously experienced difficulties during screening at transportation hubs such as airports.
 These difficulties may include watch list issues, screening problems at ports of entry and situations where a traveler believes they have been unfairly or incorrectly delayed, identified for additional screening or denied boarding.